 Driving while distracted is bad – that’s certainly not breaking news.
 But given the potential catastrophic consequences of taking your attention off the road, it’s a message worth repeating.

-After all, distracted driving was a factor in more than 3,100 fatal accidents in 2019 – up 10 percent from the previous year, according to the NHTSA.
+After all, distracted driving was a factor in more than 3,100 fatal accidents in 2020, according to the NHTSA.
 And an earlier study found that driver distraction was a factor in 71 percent of large-truck crashes and 46 percent of near-crashes.

 The Department of Transportation has named April National Distracted Driving Awareness Month.
 While the campaign is aimed at all drivers, we thought it would be a good occasion to review what the Federal Motor Carrier Safety Administration has to say about distracted driving, with a focus on rules about using cell phones while operating a commercial motor vehicle (CMV).